openownership/bods-dev-handbook/standard_releases.md

 languages.

-When there are no significant differences between `master` and the current release, the process should be to translate master and then copy those translations over to the current release 'project' in Transifex.
+When there are no significant differences between `master` and the current release, the process should be to use the existing project in Transifex.
+For example, BODS v0-2-0 has a project called "BODS v0.2" in Transifex.
+New languages for translation can be added at any time through the Transifex UI.

 * Make a new translation branch from `master` for the translation work, e.g.
   `spanish-translation`.
 Remember also that there are translations in the